Why practice makes progress. Don’t be a wannabe!

 Driven to Create

 Every brick on our patio he laid to perfection in a perfectly leveled bed of sand.
-The bricks alternating direction to create a pleasing patchwork pattern.
-As a kid, my parents paid me a penny per weed-pulled to keep this masterpiece clean and sully free.
+The bricks alternating direction to create a pleasant patchwork pattern.
+As a kid, my parents paid me a penny per weed-pulled to keep this master piece clean and sully free.

 If my mom or I left a grocery list or note on the kitchen table, we returned to find it illustrated with a comical character and an appropriately goofy message.
 Or sometimes he simply copied our handwriting so perfectly, that we didn’t realize he’d added “56 sardines” after the milk and bread on our list.